4. The travellers general obligations

 4.1 Passport, visa and health formalities (including vaccinations)

-The Traveller must possess a valid passport that is valid for at least a further six months following the end of the tour, as well as the documents necessary for performance of the tour, including visa and certificate of required vaccinations.
+The traveler must have a valid passport with a minimum validity of 6 months at the end of the journey, as well as the documents necessary to complete the journey, including a visa and proof of required vaccinations.
+Other rules apply to Nordic travelers – see below.

-The Organiser’s information concerning passport and visa requirements is based on the rules for Danish citizens.
-If the Traveller does not have a Danish passport or has dual citizenship, the Traveller must draw this fact to the attention of the Organiser, such that the Traveller can receive correct advice and guidance, including referral to the relevant authorities.
-Please see www.um.dk and www.ssi.dk.
+The travel organizer’s information regarding passport and visa requirements for the traveler is based on the rules applicable to Danish citizens.
+If the traveler does not hold a Danish passport or has dual citizenship, the traveler must inform the travel organizer accordingly so the traveler can receive appropriate advice and guidance, including referral to the relevant authorities.
+In this context, see, among others, www.um.dk and www.ssi.dk.

-For Danish citizens there is no visa requirement for visiting Greenland, Iceland and the Faroe Islands.
-Please note that other rules may apply in the event that you have residence in Denmark, but are not a Danish citizen.
+Danish citizens are not required to hold a visa for Greenland, Iceland, or the Faroe Islands.
+Please note that other rules may apply if you reside in Denmark but are not a Danish citizen.

-Greenland is not a member of Schengen, but is only embraced by the Schengen Information System.
-This means that a Schengen visa does not provide entry to Greenland.
-When applying for a Danish visa, persons from countries that require a visa must therefore clearly state that the visa must also be valid for Greenland.
+Please note that Greenland is NOT a member of the Schengen cooperation.
+This means that a Schengen visa does not grant access to Greenland.
+Persons from visa-required countries must state, when applying for a Danish visa, that the visa must also be valid for Greenland.

 4.2 Disabled persons